Tax Guide for Self-Employed Roofers in the UK

 | CIS already deducted | £8,400 |

-Without claiming expenses, his refund would be just £566.
-Expenses save Dan £2,132.
-You can claim back your CIS deductions through your Self Assessment return.
+Without claiming expenses, his refund would be about £748.
+Expenses save Dan around £2,132.
+You can claim back your CIS deductions through your Self Assessment return — most refunds land within 2-6 weeks of filing, but the CIS refund timeline can stretch longer if HMRC opens a security check.

 Record Keeping Tips